 If you and your leadership team ask yourselves the right questions around these five key strategy execution themes, you will create understanding around your strategy to execution gaps.
 You will start a conversation together about your strategy execution readiness.
 You will hold up a mirror and ask; Are we ready to execute?

-Niels developed a 40 question survey across the 5 key themes, to measure individual and leadership team confidence and alignment in strategy execution readiness.
-Every question is related to a do or don’t in strategy execution.
-You can download a brochure here.
+Niels developed a 40 question survey across the 5 key themes.
+You can contact him to take the survey and receive a report on leadership confidence and alignment in strategy execution readiness